zimme/meteor-collection-softremovable/README.md

 * Don't forget to publish the soft removed documents, if you need them on the client.
 A regular `.find()` in a publish function won't find soft removed documents.
 See the last usage example.

+* This package attaches a schema to the collection if `aldeed:simple-schema`, `aldeed:collection2` and/or `aldeed:autoform` are used in the application.